Updated March 21, 2026

 Fare chart credit: The Man In Seat 61

 Economy class usually consists of two seats cars and a skyline lounge/dome car up front immediately behind the locomotives & baggage car.
 Economy Class seats cars have comfortable reclining seats with a 40 degree recline, leg-rest and loads of legroom.
 All seats have a power outlet and you can buy a blanket & pillow set from the skyline car if you haven't brought your own.
 An Economy class seat costs a fraction of the price of a Sleeper Plus berth, and with a coffee shop, lounge area and observation dome, the facilities in Economy class are still excellent.
-Break up the trip with stopovers in Winnipeg & Jasper if you don't want to spend 4 nights in a row in a seat.
+Break up the trip with stopovers in Winnipeg & Jasper if you don't want to spend 4 nights in a row sleeping in a seat.

-Economy Class Seats Photos credit: The Man In Seat 61
+Economy Class seats / Photos credit: The Man In Seat 61

 Economy Class Skyline Car